Can I still check out books from the Athenaeum?

 How do I connect to Fleet Library’s online resources from off-campus?

 Logging in to the Fleet Library website will enable you to access ebooks, image databases, streaming video, articles, and much more from off-campus.
-First, you will need to be certain your library registration is up to date.
-If you’ve checked books out this year, it probably is.
 If you receive an error when you try to log in, please reach out to us via email@example.com to have your registration renewed.

 Once you are logged in, you will be able to access RISD subscriptions for the duration of your sign-in.
 You may need to sign in again the next time you use these resources.